 General information and risks of infection

-The most common method of infection issexual intercourse.
-And the risk of infection is directly related to the number of sexual partners: the more partners, the greater the likelihood of infection.
-Modern medicine believes that infection by household means is possible.
-This issue has not been fully studied yet: it is very difficult to determine the time of infection, because the incubation period can last up to several years, depending on the state of immunity, and the carriage is asymptomatic, a person for a long time may not even guess that he is a carrier.
+The most common route of infection issexual intercourse.
+Moreover, the risk of infection is directly proportional to the number of sexual partners: the more partners, the greater the likelihood of infection.
+Modern medicine believes that infection is possible through everyday life.
+This issue has not yet been fully studied: it is very difficult to determine the time of infection, because the incubation period can last up to several years, depending on the state of the immune system, and the carriage is asymptomatic, a person may not even suspect for a long time that he is a carrier.
 You can get infected through a kiss (if the papillomas are located on the lips).
-In medical practice, cases of infection of newborn infants from infected mothers during labor were recorded, but the risk of such infection is estimated as low and is 3%.
-The amount of the virus depends on the immunity of mucous membranes and skin.
-With a decrease in the latter, the virus actively begins to affect human cells, accumulate on a small area of the skin.
-Accumulated in sufficient volume, the virus begins to change the function of epithelial cells.
+In medical practice, cases of infection of newborns from infected mothers during childbirth have been registered, but the risk of such infection is estimated as low and is 3%.
+The amount of the virus depends on the immunity of the mucous membranes and skin.
+With a decrease in the latter, the virus actively begins to affect human cells, accumulating on a small area of the skin.
+Having accumulated in sufficient volume, the virus begins to change the function of epithelial cells.
 Cells begin to divide uncontrollably.
-This causes the growth of the skin area and the appearance of various formations (papillomas and condylomas) on the human body.
-Depending on the type of virus, the diseases that it caused are also different.
-Therefore, the symptoms will differ. treatment appointment
+This causes the growth of a skin area and the appearance of various formations (papillomas and condylomas) on the human body.
+Depending on the type of virus, the diseases it causes will differ.
+Therefore, the symptoms will also differ.

 Skin formations

-Warts - bulging, rounded or irregularforms compacted painless skin formations of small size.
-Are located, as a rule, in the most traumatic places - on elbows, fingers, knees.
-Sometimes they can suddenly disappear.
+Warts are raised, rounded orirregularly shaped, compacted, painless skin lesions of small size.
+They are usually located in the most traumatic places - on the elbows, fingers, knees.
+Sometimes they can disappear unexpectedly.
 They cause aesthetic discomfort, especially in women.
-Papillomas (the most common sign of HPV) are soft, rounded, flesh-colored (sometimes closer to brown) formations that are attached either on a wide base or on a stem.
-Most often located on the face, underarms, on the neck, in the genital area.
-An important sign is that the papillomas rapidly expand: their size and quantity increase.
-Pointed condylomas are peculiar warts that appear on the mucous membranes and genital organs.
-The favorite places of their appearance can be called the perineal region, the mucous membrane of the labia, the vagina in women.
-In men - the skin of the prepuce and the head of the penis.
+Papillomas (the most common sign of HPV) are soft, round, flesh-colored (sometimes closer to brown) formations that are attached either to a wide base or to a stalk.
+Most often they are located on the face, armpits, neck, in the genital area.
+An important sign is that papillomas grow quickly: both their size and number increase.
+Pointed condylomas are peculiar warts that appear on the mucous membranes and genitals.
+Favorite places for their appearance include the perineum, the mucous membrane of the labia, and the vagina in women.
+In men - the skin of the foreskin and the head of the penis.
 The number of papillomas can vary - from 1 to several hundred in a small area.
-In medical practice, there is such a thing as draining pointed genital warts - the fusion of several genital warts into a single whole, resembling cauliflower in appearance.
-Bovenoid papulosis - rashes in the form of compacted plaques of yellowish, pink or white color on the skin of the genitals.
-Sometimes it flows into skin cancer.
-Flat warts of the cervix (dysplasia of the cervix) are a precancerous condition, very often degenerate into a cancerous tumor.
-Visually I represent a colony of papillae covered with cornified epithelium on top.
-In order not to miss this disease, women need to regularly visit a gynecologist every six months.
+In medical practice, there is also such a concept as confluent pointed condylomas - the fusion of several pointed condylomas into a single whole, resembling cauliflower in appearance.
+Bowenoid papulosis - rashes in the form of compacted plaques of yellowish, pink or white color on the skin of the genitals.
+Sometimes it develops into skin cancer.
+Flat condylomas of the cervix (dysplasia of the cervix) are a precancerous condition, very often degenerating into a cancerous tumor.
+Visually, it is a colony of papillae covered with keratinized epithelium on top.
+In order not to miss this disease, women need to visit a gynecologist every six months.

 Course of infection

-In the process of infectious infection, 3forms of the human papilloma virus: latent, subclinical and clinical.
-Latent form - the absence of any signs of illness.
-The virus can be detected only when researching the presence of DNA VCG in the human body.
-Subclinical form of infection - there are signs of illness in the form of small condylomas or atypical changes in the cervix.
-But they are so small that they can not be seen with the naked eye.
-Identify only when carrying out special research methods.
-Clinical form - visible to the naked eye skin formations of all kinds.
-The human papilloma virus, according to the results of research, is in the body of 70-90% of people of reproductive age.
-But in most cases, human immunity alone is struggling with the disease, and the virus does not develop further than the latent form.
-Basically, this happens at a young age (up to 30 years), and then to expel the virus from the body takes up to 2 years.
-In more mature age, the human body is much more difficult to cope with the virus. diagnosis of the disease
+In the process of infectious infection, 3 are distinguishedforms of human papillomavirus: latent, subclinical and clinical.
+Latent form - absence of any signs of the disease.
+The virus can be detected only by testing for the presence of HPV DNA in the human body.
+Subclinical form of infection - signs of the disease in the form of small condylomas or atypical changes in the cervix.
+But they are so small that they are not visible to the naked eye.
+They are detected only by special research methods.
+Clinical form - skin lesions of all types visible to the naked eye.
+According to research, the human papillomavirus is found in the body of 70-90% of people of reproductive age.
+But in most cases, the human immune system fights the disease on its own, and the virus does not develop beyond the latent form.
+This mainly occurs at a young age (up to 30 years), and it takes up to 2 years to expel the virus from the body.
+At a more mature age, the human body has a much more difficult time coping with the virus.

 Diagnosis of the disease

-The diagnosis and treatment of HPV in women isgynecologist.
-Diagnosis begins with the clarification of complaints (even in subclinical form, women may have complaints about discomfort during sexual intercourse) and general examination.
-For women, examination of the cervix and vagina by mirrors, cytological examination or Pap smear (PAP test) - analysis of cells taken from the cervix and cervical canal, colposcopy - visual examination of the cervical epithelium with the help of a special device - colposcope.
-If there is a suspicion of oncology, a piece of cervical tissue or a piece of condyloma can be taken for biopsy (diagnosis), as this allows to identify oncology in the early stages.
-One of the most reliable methods of investigation is PCR diagnostics (polymerase chain reaction) - DNA diagnosis of the virus for oncogenicity.
+Diagnosis and treatment of HPV in women is carried out bygynecologist.
+Diagnostics begins with the clarification of complaints (even with a subclinical form, women may complain of discomfort during intercourse) and a general examination.
+For women, it will be mandatory to examine the cervix and vagina using speculums, cytological examination or Pap smear (PAP test) - analysis of cells taken from the cervix and cervical canal, colposcopy - visual examination of the epithelium of the cervix using a special device - a colposcope.
+If oncology is suspected, a piece of cervical tissue or a fragment of a condyloma can be taken for biopsy (diagnosis), as this allows for the detection of oncology at early stages.
+One of the most reliable research methods is PCR diagnostics (polymerase chain reaction) - DNA diagnostics of the virus for oncogenicity.
 But the method has a serious drawback - a false positive result is possible.
-To date, the most accurate method of diagnosis can be called Digene-test, which allows not only to detect the virus, but also to determine its DNA affiliation and the degree of malignancy.
-Nowadays, the combination of the Digene test and the PAP test is the diagnostic standard for the diagnosis of cervical pathologies in women.
+Today, the most accurate diagnostic method is the Digene test, which allows not only to detect the virus, but also to determine its DNA affiliation and degree of malignancy.
+Nowadays, the combination of the Digene test and the PAP test is the diagnostic standard for diagnosing cervical pathologies in women.

 Methods of treatment

-Since in our time there are no drugs yet,the action of which could remove the virus from the human body, modern treatment is aimed at removing clinical manifestations of the disease.
-It includes 3 stages: destruction of papillomatous foci (destructive methods), immunological treatment, restorative therapy.
+Because in our time they have not yet been createddrugs, the action of which could remove the virus from the human body, modern treatment is aimed at eliminating the clinical manifestations of the disease.
+It includes 3 stages: destruction of papillomatous foci (destructive methods), immunological treatment, general strengthening therapy.
 Destructive methods.
-Depending on what disease the virus caused, there is a difference in medical tactics.
-The main methods of treatment: physical (cryo-, laser-, electrotherapy, radio wave surgery), surgical and chemical.
-Immunological treatment includes stimulation of cellular immunity with the help of antiviral agents and drugs, to stimulate the overall immunity of a person.
-These drugs include interferons, amixin, isoprinosine, podophylline, cycloferon, neovir, lilupid, immunomax, gepon, etc. It should be noted that self-medication is unacceptable.
-Any drug should be prescribed by a doctor.
-Of the non-medicamentous agents, ozonotherapy can be noted (the use of ozone solutions to stimulate immunity).
-A positive result of the use of this group of drugs is not achieved in all people.
-And none of the methods of drug treatment does not guarantee a complete cure for the disease.
-General strengthening therapy.
-This includes vitamin therapy, sedatives (stress has a very negative effect on immunity), restorative therapy, normalization of metabolism. methods of treatment
+Depending on what disease the virus caused, the medical tactics also differ.
+The main methods of treatment are physical (cryo-, laser-, electrotherapy, radio wave surgery), surgical and chemical.
+Immunological treatment includes stimulation of cellular immunity with the help of antiviral agents and agents for stimulation of general human immunity.
+Such drugs include interferons, amixin, isoprinosine, podophyllin, cycloferon, neovir, lilyupid, immunomax, gepon, etc. It should be noted that self-medication is unacceptable.
+Any drug must be prescribed by a doctor.
+Among non-medicinal means, ozone therapy (the use of ozone solutions to stimulate the immune system) can be noted.
+Not all people achieve a positive result from the use of this group of drugs.
+And none of the drug treatment methods guarantees a complete cure for the disease.
+General tonic therapy.
+This includes vitamin therapy, sedatives (stress has a very negative effect on the immune system), general tonic therapy, and normalization of metabolism.

 Preventive measures